d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

-A higher-order polynomial function is more complex than a lower-order polynomial function, since the higher-order polynomial has more parameters and the model function’s selection range is wider.
+A higher-order polynomial function is more complex than a lower-order polynomial function, since the higher-order polynomial has more parameters and the model function's selection range is wider.
 Fixing the training dataset,
 higher-order polynomial functions should always achieve lower (at worst, equal) training error